JackBailey/jackbailey/README.md

 ### What am I currently doing?

-I'm working on my personal projects that you can find on this GitHub as well as working at [Script-Ware](https://script-ware.com) to develop their landing page and dashboard.
+I'm working as a freelance fullstack developer, you can find my public releases of this work on my [portfolio](https://jackbailey.dev).